 YES!
 Stafford Parks and Rec, i9 Sports, FJVC, JKSports, 108 Beach Volleyball, and 540 Volleyball Academy all offer camps and clinics for all skill levels throughout the year.

-In terms of competitive club options, 540 Volleyball Academy is the largest (closest) local competitive club, but other options include 108 Beach, JKSports, Metro, American, Paramount, Richmond Volleyball, and others are within an hours drive.
-Both CJ and Sarah work with 540 and are happy to answer questions!
+In terms of competitive club options, 540 Volleyball Academy is the largest (closest) local competitive club, but other options include 108 Beach, JKSports, Metro, Paramount, No Panic, Richmond Volleyball, and others are within an hours drive.
+Both CJ and Sarah have coached at the club level and are happy to discuss!

 Unfortunately they may not.
 Coaches recognize that men's volleyball is quickly growing, but Stafford County does not have a volleyball program for them.
 We suggest looking at 540 Volleyball academy for boy's programs.